openfaas/docs/docs/reference/async.md

 $ faas invoke figlet -H "X-Callback-Url=https://request.bin/mybin"
 ```

+For production use it is recommended to [restrict async callback URLs](#whitelist-callback-urls) to trusted endpoints.

 It will pass back the X-Call-Id you had when you sent the initial request.

 You can use `netcat` to check the Call Id during invocation: